 - Telstra Tough Max 3

 As you can see, some popular smartphones are on the list, so you don’t have to go out of your way to get better reception.
 Below you’ll find Telstra’s postpaid plans; they have 4GX capability, but you’ll need to have a 4GX-compatible phone and be in a 4GX area to get the best speeds.
-These plans are also capable of 5G connections (excluding the Small plan), but you’ll need to be in range of Telstra’s 5G signal.
+These plans are also capable of 5G connections, but you’ll need to be in range of Telstra’s 5G signal.

-If you’re interested in a phone plan with a ‘Blue Tick’ phone, such as the Samsung Galaxy S21, you’ll be able to select any of the four Upfront Telstra plans to bundle with your device.
+If you’re interested in a phone plan with a ‘Blue Tick’ phone, such as the Samsung Galaxy S23 series, you’ll be able to select any of Telstra’s postpaid plans to bundle with your device.
 The following table shows all published Telstra postpaid plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest.
 Use our comparison tool to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 What do I do if my phone is not on the list?